 Parashat Yitro – Absolute Morality

 The Revelation at Sinai gave us a second important principle.
 That these laws are absolute.
 No matter how society changes, these laws remain immutable and unchanged.
 Murder is murder no matter what society may say.

 We know that society does change and our response to certain questions changes over time.
 For example, 200 years ago slavery was accepted.
 The United States fought its bloodiest war around this issue.
 Today we look back in amazement that society would even contemplate arguing for slavery.

 Or for example.
-If we went back to Berlin Germany, 1932 and we interviewed high school students and would ask them, “What do you think about murdering women and children?”
+If we went back to Berlin Germany, 1932 and we interviewed high school students and asked them, “What do you think about murdering women and children?”
 They would be horrified.
-Yet these same 15 year old, 10 years later, were involved in the Holocaust.
+Yet these same 15-year-olds, 10 years later, were involved in the Holocaust.
 Society had changed and something so unthinkable was justified by an evil ideology.
 The 10 commandments given to us by Hashem Himself, sets the standard of ethical and moral conduct.
 Murder is always evil no matter what society says.

 At Sinai, we experienced Hashem.
 We received the 10 Commandments, the Torah and the traditions.
 The Keys to resolve the questions of the future.
 Certainly, something to celebrate.